botfront/botfront/README.md

 </tr>
 <tr>
     <td width="33%"><h4>Rasa integration</h4></td>
-    <td width="67%">We were using Rasa before writing Botfront's first line of code.
-Botfront exposes all Rasa features and concepts and and makes them accessible at a higher level for faster development.
+    <td width="67%">Botfront exposes all Rasa features and concepts and and makes them accessible at a higher level for faster development.
 You can <a href="https://botfront.io/docs/import-export/">export a Botfront project and use it with Rasa</a> at any time.</td>
 </tr>

 </table>